Client portal guide • reviewed March 23, 2026

 What should a live client portal pilot prove?

-A live pilot should prove that one real client can review the current brief, exchange files, complete a form or approval step, and understand the next action without forcing the team to maintain a second portal story in parallel.
-If the team still rebuilds status and context by hand, the portal model is not connected enough yet.
+A live pilot should prove that one real client can review the current brief, exchange files, submit information, complete an approval, and understand the next step without forcing the team to maintain a second portal story in parallel.
+If the team still rebuilds status and context by hand after kickoff, the portal model is not connected enough yet.